Control of Conditional Processes and Fleming--Viot Dynamics: Equivalence between the Open- and Closed-Loop Formulation

-\begin{proposition} Let Assumption \ref{ass:control_problem} be satisfied and assume that $\partial D$ has zero Lebesgue measure.
+\begin{proposition} Let Assumption \ref{ass:control_problem} be satisfied.
 Then for any measurable function $a \define [0, \infty) \times \R^d \to A$, the conditional McKean--Vlasov SDE \eqref{eq:conditional_mv_closed} has a unique strong solution.
 In particular, the set $\cal{A}$ of admissible controls is nonempty. \end{proposition}

 \begin{proof} We introduce a map $\Phi \define C([0, T]; \P(\R^d)) \to C([0, T]; \P(\R^d))$ defined as follows: for $\mu \in C([0, T]; \P(\R^d))$, let $\nu^{\mu} \in \P(C([0, \infty); \R^d))$ denote the distribution of the unique strong solution of the SDE